 - The fabric you want to use may be too expensive.
-Sometimes I see very nice coat fabric for $50-60 per yard and average price is $20-30 per yard.
+Sometimes I see very nice coat fabric for $50-60 per yard and the average price is $20-30 per yard.
 Even if I bought the fabric- will I actually be brave enough to start sewing?
 Will I finish the project or will I lose interest somewhere in the middle and my coat will stay unfinished until it goes out of fashion in a few years?

 - The result may be not what you expected and you are unhappy with the fit.
 You can’t have a guarantee that in the end you will love and wear your coat.
-You spent all that time and money and in the end it turned out awful.
+You spent all that time and money and in the end, it turned out awful.

 - The coat may look “homemade” and not professional.
 Sewing the coat we are aiming for bespoke tailoring quality and don’t want our coats to look like homemade Halloween costumes.
 There are many little details that would make a coat look professional.
-And if we don’t put an extra effort into those details people will see that the coat was homemade, and not because it’s different but because it looks lumpy, ill-fitting and … unprofessional.
+And if we don’t put an extra effort into those details people will see that the coat was homemade, and not because it’s different but because it looks lumpy, ill-fitting, and … unprofessional.

-- You may have troubles with how your sewing machine handles the think coat fabric.
+- You may have trouble with how your sewing machine handles the think coat fabric.
 Sometimes you will have to sew 4 layers of thick coat fabric going under the foot of your home sewing machine (for example when you sew a facing to a collar)

 There are so many details in sewing a coat and it feels sometimes a little intimidating but once you start it is not as bad as you thought it is going to be.
 If you know basic sewing techniques and have some sewing skills you will get it right.
 Sewing a coat is not very different from a jacket but be ready to laboriously work on your masterpiece.